run-ai/fake-gpu-operator/README.md

     nvidia.com/gpu: 1
 ```

-Verify that it schedules on one of the CPU nodes
+Verify that it has been scheduled on one of the __CPU__ nodes.

-You can also test by running the example deployment under the `example` folder
+You can also test by running the example deployment YAML under the `example` folder

 ## Troubleshooting